openenclave/openenclave/docs/DesignDocs/SGX_EMM.md

 ```
 /*
- * Change permissions and/or page type of a previously allocated region
+ * Change permissions and/or page type of a previously allocated region.
  * @param[in] addr start address of the region, must be page aligned
  * @param[in] length size in bytes of page multiples.
  * @param[in] prot permissions bitwise OR of following with: